Wantirna

 Wantirna shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Wantirna, 35.4% of residents aged 15 and above hold university qualifications, exceeding the Australian average of 30.4%.
-Bachelor degrees are most common at 23.3%, followed by postgraduate qualifications (8.9%) and graduate diplomas (3.2%).
-Vocational credentials are also prevalent, with 29.4% of residents aged 15 and above holding such qualifications.
+Wantirna residents aged 15+ with university qualifications totalled 35.4%, surpassing the Australian average of 30.4%.
+Bachelor degrees were most prevalent at 23.3%, followed by postgraduate qualifications (8.9%) and graduate diplomas (3.2%).
+Vocational credentials held by residents aged 15+ stood at 29.4%, with advanced diplomas at 12.3% and certificates at 17.1%.

-This includes advanced diplomas (12.3%) and certificates (17.1%).
-Educational participation is high, with 29.0% of residents currently enrolled in formal education.
-This includes 10.0% in primary education, 7.5% in secondary education, and 5.5% pursuing tertiary education.
+Current educational participation was high, with 29.0% of residents enrolled in formal education, including 10.0% in primary, 7.5% in secondary, and 5.5% in tertiary education.

 Frequently Asked Questions - Education